Easy Vegan Coconut Milk Dessert

 My mom would make ginataan langka (langka is jackfruit), a warm, comforting dessert.
 She would add in sweet rice balls, plantain bananas, purple or orange sweet potatoes and tapioca pearls.
 With all of these ingredients you can make many variations with this nutrient-rich dish.
 My take on this is easy to make and maintains the traditional taste and feel of a sweet ginataan.

-Coconut is a heavy food with a cooling quality, and jackfruit has a density to it, pictured below, and has a thick skin with segments of fibrous, sticky flesh.
-Fresh fruit, like coconut and jackfruit have mostly kapha and soma qualities as viewed in Ayurveda.
-Soma and kapha qualities have cooling, earthy, watery qualities, which is why we enjoy sweet, juicy fruits on hot, sunny weather.
+Coconut is a heavy food with a cooling quality, and jackfruit has a density to it with thick skin, and fibrous, sticky fruit.
+Fresh fruit, like coconut and jackfruit have dominant soma qualities as viewed in Ayurveda.
+Soma is a vibrational energy with nourishing, cooling, earthy qualities, which is why we enjoy sweet, juicy fruits on hot, sunny weather.
 The sweet potatoes are rich in antioxidants, fibre and Vitamin A- think healthy eyes, glowing skin, immune boosting, while tapioca is a natural binder that aids in the detoxification process.
-I keep in mind Ayurvedic principles when making meals and with this recipe I chose to make it lighter- or less kapha with less tubers and omitting the sweet rice balls, but maintaining the soma, nurturing qualities of coconut milk.
+I keep in mind Ayurvedic principles when making meals and with this recipe I chose to make it lighter- or less kapha aggravating, with fewer tubers and omitting the sweet rice balls, but maintaining the soma, nurturing qualities from the coconut milk base.

 I have made this recipe for breakfast or as a snack without the jackfruit, with just sweet potatoes cooked in coconut milk.
-Jackfruit is not commonly found fresh where I live, and when I buy canned jackfruit, I get the ones sweetened naturally with juice.
-Try to see if you can also find canned jackfruit with no preservatives.
-More brands are canning them this way.
+Jackfruit is not commonly found fresh where I live.
+When I resort to getting bottled or canned jackfruit, I get the ones sweetened naturally with juice.
+Canned or bottled jackfruit is available with no preservatives.
 With the popularity of “pulled-pork” jackfruit, I have also been seeing unsweetened canned young jackfruit.

 This fast and nutrient rich treat is naturally sweet with a luscious texture and is sure to satisfy your craving for comfort food.
 Next time you see a can of jackfruit or coconut milk at the store, give this a try!